TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 3. Scaling and automation is a natural follow-up topic when discussing enumeration.

+### Further Resources

+Some resources which I found insightful:

+* [Testing the Limits of Prompt Injection Defence](https://medium.com/@fondu.ai/testing-the-limits-of-prompt-injection-defence-93e5d83a9053), creative prompts for bypassing LLM Guard
+* [Prompt Injection Defences](https://github.com/tldrsec/prompt-injection-defenses), a collection of techniques/concepts/research for defending against prompt injection
+* [Protect AI: AI Exploits](https://github.com/protectai/ai-exploits), a collection of CVEs and bugs in the AI/ML supply chain.
+Not really focused on prompt injection, but rather typical OWASP-like bugs in AI products/tools.

 ### tl;dr

-The first step to any attack is enumeration.
 To test for LLMs, we want to first answer two (very basic) questions:

 * Does backend haz LLM?
 * Iz parameter vulnerable to prompt injection?